amcaaron/mercedez-benz-ml-pipeline/README.md

 The preprocessing phase includes:

-* Loading `train.csv` and `test.csv`
+* Loading the raw training CSV file
 * Separating the target variable `y`
-* Dropping the `ID` column from training features
+* Dropping the `ID` column
-* Saving test IDs for prediction output
-* Label encoding categorical variables
+* Handling categorical manufacturing features
 * Removing zero-variance columns
-* Aligning train and test feature columns

-Zero-variance columns were removed because they provide no useful information to the model.

-Categorical features were label encoded so that machine learning models could process them numerically.
+* Preparing data for model training
+* Saving a complete preprocessing and model pipeline for API inference

+The final production pipeline uses Scikit-learn’s `Pipeline` and `ColumnTransformer` so the FastAPI app can accept raw feature input instead of requiring manually preprocessed data.

 ---

 ## Models Compared

-The project compares the following regression models:

 | Model                       | Description                     |
 | --------------------------- | ------------------------------- |